Nyerguds/MobiusMapEditor/README.md

 * Fixed double indicator on map tile selection window.
 * Fixed smudge reading in TD to allow 5 crater stages.
 * Added tool window to adjust crater stage.
-* Fixed Terrain objects not saving their trigger.
+* Fixed terrain objects not saving their trigger.
 Note that only "Attacked" triggers work on them.
 * RA "Spied by..." trigger event now shows the House to select.
 * Added "Add" buttons in triggers and teamtypes dialogs.
 * Fixed tab order in triggers and teamtypes dialogs.
 * Fixed crash in "already exists" messages for triggers and teamtypes.
 * Randomised tiberium on save, like the original WW editor does. (this is purely cosmetic; the game re-randomises it on map load.)
-* [EXPERIMENTAL] Added ability to place bibs as Smudge type.
+* [EXPERIMENTAL] Added ability to place bibs as smudge type.
 They won't show their full size in the editor at the moment, though.

 v1.4.0.1: